ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/10b-topological-sort.md

 Assume that we need to schedule a series of tasks, such as classes or construction jobs, where we cannot start one task until after its prerequisites are completed.
-We wish to organize the tasks into a linear order that allows us to complete them one at a time without violating any prerequisites.
+We wish to organise the tasks into a linear order that allows us to complete them one at a time without violating any prerequisites.
 We can model the problem using a DAG.
 The graph is directed because one task is a prerequisite of another -- the vertices